 On October 2, 2017, the Company entered into a license agreement with GenStem, pursuant to which GenStem granted the Company an exclusive worldwide license, subject to certain retained rights, under certain intellectual property rights owned or controlled by GenStem to develop, commercialize and sell products for use in the treatment of cystinosis.
 Under this agreement, the Company paid an upfront license fee of \$1,000 and is required to make payments upon completion of certain milestones up to an aggregate of \$16,000.
-The next anticipated payment under this Agreement is \$2,000, and would become due following the treatment of the first patient in the planned Phase 1/2 clinical trial of AVR-RD-04 in cystinosis.
+In November 2019, the Company made a payment of \$2,000 in connection with the dosing of the first patient in the investigator-sponsored Phase 1/2 clinical trial of AVR-RD-04 in cystinosis in the United States.
+The next anticipated payment under this Agreement is \$2,000, which would become due following the dosing of the first patient in the first pivotal clinical trial of AVR-RD-04 in cystinosis in the United States.
 The Company also agreed to pay GenStem a tiered mid to high single-digit royalty percentage on annual net sales of licensed products as well as a low double-digit percentage of sublicense income received from certain third-party licensees.
 The Company's royalty obligation expires on a licensed product-by-licensed product and country-by-country basis on the eleventh anniversary of the first commercial sale of such licensed product in such country or the expiration of the last valid claim under the licensed patent rights covering such licensed product in such country, whichever is later.
 Unless terminated earlier, the agreement expires upon the expiration of the Company's royalty obligation for all licensed products throughout the world.
 GenStem and the Company can terminate the agreement in the event of a material breach by the other party and failure to cure such breach within a certain period of time.
 The Company may terminate the agreement at will upon the specified prior written notice to GenStem.
-No milestone fees related to the license were recorded for the three months ended March 31, 2019 and 2018.
+No milestone fees related to the license were recorded for the three months ended Ma